7Block Labs

 How It Works

-On-chain enforcement embeds royalty logic directly into the NFT smart contract.
-When an NFT is transferred or sold, the contract automatically triggers the royalty payment process based on predefined rules.
+On-chain enforcement puts royalty logic straight into the NFT smart contract.
+So, whenever an NFT changes hands or gets sold, the contract takes care of the royalty payment automatically, following the rules that were set up in advance.

 Key Technologies & Standards

-• NFT Smart Contract Design: Custom contracts can include royalty logic with functions like
+• NFT Smart Contract Design: You can create custom contracts that incorporate royalty logic using functions like calculateRoyalty() and distributeRoyalty().

 Practical Implementation